folkehelseinstituttet/Fhi.Statistikk.OpenAPI/README.md

 The Id field in the response from this endpoint is used as the SourceId parameter in all other endpoints in the API.
 ### Get tables
 The endpoint `/api/open/v1/{SourceId}/table` can be used to get a list of published tables from a source.
 An optional parameter, modifiedAfter, can be used to only list tables modified after a specific date.
+A table is considered modified if there have been any changes to data, metadata or labels.
+Note that this is different from the updated property in the data endpoint, which represents the publication date of the data.

 The TableId field in the response from this endpoint is used together with SourceId as parameters in all the endpoints described below.
 ### Get table